tensorleap/leap-cli/pkg/tensorleapapi/docs/ConfusionMatrixParams.md

 ### NewConfusionMatrixParams

-`func NewConfusionMatrixParams(xField string, sessionRunIds []string, customMetricName string, xAxisSizeInterval float64, ) *ConfusionMatrixParams`
+`func NewConfusionMatrixParams(projectId string, xField string, sessionRunIds []string, customMetricName string, xAxisSizeInterval float64, ) *ConfusionMatrixParams`

 NewConfusionMatrixParams instantiates a new ConfusionMatrixParams object This constructor will assign default values to properties that have it defined,